grymoire7/infection/DESIGN.md

     - [ ] Move level set and level name to top left
     - [ ] Move turn indicator to top left as tile with appropriate sprite
     - [ ] Add level description top center above the board
+- [ ] Improve Settings scene
+    - [ ] Remove "Who goes first" option.
+The player should always go first.
+    - [ ] Remove "AI Difficulty" option.
+This should be part of the level definition.
+    - [ ] Change "Player color" option to "Player side" with options "Germs" and "White Cells"
+        - [ ] Add associated sprite to the option

 ### Phase 12: Ship it!
+- [ ] Add more chohesive level sets and levels
 - [ ] Final testing and bug fixing
 - [ ] Deploy to production environment
 - [ ] Announce release on social media, Phaser, and gaming forums